learn-co-curriculum/boozer-react/README.md

 Once you finish the above features, start implementing the below user stories. **NOTE** You will have to add endpoints to the API to make these work properly.

 0. As a user, I should be able to create a new cocktail.
 This means we will need a form where I can enter a cocktail name, description, instructions, and multiple proportions.
 The form should be dynamic - I should be able to choose how many different proportions I want to add.

+**NOTE** - there is a lot of functionality tied up in this one user story.
+You probably need to break this one up into multiple stories.
+Focus on small pieces of work at a time.
+First, maybe you want to make a form that just has a user enter in a cocktail name?
+Then let the user submit that form?
+Then add a hard-coded number of proportions?
+Build in small chunks and don't worry about edge cases to start.
+Pretend that the user will do everything perfectly.

 1. As a user, I can filter the list of cocktails by name.
 This means I need a search input to enter in a name.
 Our list should then only show cocktails whose name matches.